 We collect personal information from various sources including paper and online registration forms, business cards, external marketing lists, government official lists and through our website.

-We will only collect and hold personal information that is required by us to deliver our services to you and we will do this in a fair and lawful manner.
+We will only collect and hold personal information that is required by us to deliver our services and products to you and we will do this in a fair and lawful manner.

 Privacy collection statement